rph2002/dev_project/README.md

 ## Assumptions
 * You are running this application in a Linux-based environment
 * User is familiar with navigation in Linux-based environment
-* Only required features wanted
+* Only required features wanted (no extra features added)

 ## Limitations
 * Application is only available in local environment